-To meet its obligations under Data Protection legislation, the Trust will ensure that all staff, volunteers, trustees and Governors receive an appropriate level of data protection training as part of their induction.
-Those who have a need for additional training will be provided with it, for example relating to use of systems or as appropriate, at least every two years
+To meet our obligations under Data Protection legislation, The Trust and all schools within it ensures that all staff, volunteers, Trustees and governors receive an appropriate level of data protection training as part of their induction Those who have a need for additional training will be provided with it, for example relating to use of systems or as appropriate at least every two years.

-Data protection also forms part of continuing professional development, and updates will be provided where changes to legislation, guidance or the Trust's processes make it necessary.
+Data protection also forms part of continuing professional development, and updates will be provided where changes to legislation, guidance or the Trust /School's processes make it necessary.

-16. Monitoring Arrangements
+15 Monitoring Arrangements

-Whilst the DPO is responsible for advising on the implementation of this policy and monitoring the Trust's overall compliance with data protection law, each School is responsible for the day to day implementation of the policy and for making the data protection officer aware of relevant issues which may affect a School's ability to comply with this policy and the legislation.
+Whilst the DPO is responsible for advising on the implementation of this policy and monitoring the School's overall compliance with data protection law, the Trust and schools within it are responsible for the day to day implementation of the policy and for making the data protection officer aware of relevant issues which may affect the Trust/School's ability to comply with this policy and the legislation.